Dre Campbell Farm

 Container

 Barrels, troughs, wooden boxes, crates, or attractive old urns could be used.
-However, if placing them on a roof or overhanging balcony, weight restrictions may be a consideration so lighter containers are necessary.
+However, weight restrictions may be a consideration if placing them on a roof or overhanging balcony, so lighter containers are necessary.

-A wooden planter box or DIY container such as a toy bin or laundry basket can work too.
+Conversely, terracotta prevents overwatering, preventing root rot and soil disease.
+A wooden planter box or DIY container, such as a toy bin or laundry basket, can work, too.

 Container Size

 Compact plants require smaller containers.
-However, large plants need room for the roots to spread and the plants to thrive.
+However, large plants need room for the roots to spread and for the plants to thrive.

 In a hot climate or long sunny spells, bigger containers with good drainage will help keep the plants from drying out.